vivienprouvot/SudokuSolver/README.md

       -h,      display this help.

-- exemple:    ./sudoku -g9
+- Exemple:    ./sudoku -g9

-- you can also solve an imported grid by typing ./sudoku [options] FILE
+- You can also solve an imported grid by typing ./sudoku [options] FILE

-- enjoy.
+- Enjoy.